As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 Secure element validation

 Just like EMV cards are validated each time a transaction is made through the chip, NFC payments have a similar process.
-The smart card will validate the transaction and cardholder’s identity after establishing a connection using the Secure Element chip, while digital wallets use tokenization for extra security.
+Both contactless cards and mobile wallets utilize tokenization, replacing your sensitive card number with a one-time-use digital token, and store this data within a hardware-protected secure element.

-If you’re looking for an all-in-one payment processing platform, look no further than the contactless payment solutions at Stax.
-Whether you’re a medium- or large-sized business that needs NFC terminals, we provide the hardware and software to streamline your checkout process and payments reporting, all while providing world-class security.
+If you’re looking for an all-in-one payment processing platform with NFC offerings, look no further than the contactless payment solutions at Stax.
+Whether you’re a small, medium-, or large-sized business that needs NFC terminals, we provide the hardware and software to streamline your checkout process and payments reporting, all while providing world-class security.

 It’s undeniable that allowing your customers to make NFC payments when checking out offers a more seamless purchase experience, all while futureproofing your organization.
 By finding the best NFC card reader and payments provider tailored for you, you’ll be able to grow and scale your business for the long run.

-Stax’ contactless payment solutions help businesses of all sizes modernize their business in no time.
+Stax’s contactless payment solutions help businesses of all sizes modernize their business in no time.
 With Stax Pay, you get an all-in-one online and touch-free payments solution provider with upfront and transparent pricing.
-To get an NFC reader contact us today and we’ll walk you through your options.
+To get an NFC reader, contact us today, and we’ll walk you through your options.

 Q: What is NFC technology and how does it work?